RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Evaluation-Board/AT-Command-Manual/README.md

 Description: Public Network Mode

 This command is used to enable public network mode.
 This is only available in LoRaWAN mode and it will return `MODE_NOT_SUPPORT` if the device is in P2P mode.
-Default setting is `1`.
+The default setting is `1`.

 | Command                        | Input Parameter | Return Value                                               | Return Code              |
 | ------------------------------ | --------------- | ---------------------------------------------------------- | ------------------------ |